 Cyber-threats represent a constant and significant security risk for public administrations.
-So much so, that they have become a powerful weapon to attack the citizens and public agencies of countries.
-Such threats can seriously affect the quality of services and, more importantly, steal confidential information, from private data to state secrets.
+So much so, that they have become a powerful weapon to attack the citizens and public agencies of nation states.
+Such threats can seriously affect the quality of services, safety and steal confidential information, from private data to state secrets.